Cubie87/cubie87.github.io/posts/2026-einkTag/pricetag.md

 ![a drawing of how the bitmap works](pixel-layout.png)

+Looking at the pricetag vertically, per the calibration image.
+The display has 296 pixels vertically, so there are 296 rows of hex values.

+Each hex value encompasses 8 pixels, so at 152 pixels across, there are 19 hex values per row.

 After a quick LLM conversation to get a functional python script, I was able to draw custom art on the display.
 It takes in a 296 pixel tall by 152 pixel wide image, and converts it into a list of hex values that can be uploaded through the arduino library.

 ![rick rolled hehe](rick.jpg)

 The code for this [can be found here](https://github.com/Cubie87/sesimagotag).